LeiaCarmenLadios/CIS-206-W01/README.md

 To start the process of coding our Go Fish card game, we learned how to set up the Live Share extension on Visual Studio Code and will be using that to collaborate and code together in real time.

+This week, we started to explore our dynamic in terms of creating a project together and spent a couple of hours coding.

-Leia: This was one of my first few times that I have ever coded in Python and have realized how applicable some of the concepts are from other languages I am more familiar with.
-I am glad that I am able to contribute more than I thought I would.
+This was one of Leia's first few times coding in Python and have realized how applicable some of the concepts are from other languages she is more familiar with.